mrezabayat/iamsorush/content/posts/all-about-template.md

 ## Template

-It is a capability of C++ to create functions or classes having similar behaviors for different types.
+Using templates in C++, you can create functions or classes having similar behaviors for different types.

 ## Class Template